tearust/tapp-tutor/party-fe.md

 ```

-Now, the [[back_end_actor]] received such a request and start querying the [[State_Machine]] for result.
-Because this is a async call, the backend cannot get the result immediately.
-It will keep pulling several times to get the result.
-When the backend receive the reuslt, it will cache in memory for a short period of time, waiting for the [[front_end]] to fetch.
+Now, the [[back_end_actor]] receives the request and starts querying the [[State_Machine]] for the result.
+Because this is an async call, the back-end cannot get the result immediately.
+It will keep polling several times to get the result.
+When the back-end receives the result, it will cache it in memory for a short period of time, waiting for the [[front_end]] to fetch it.
 Step4 actually did the "fetching" job.

 ```
 step_4_rs = await _axios.post('/tapp/query_result', {